theVolary/feather/docs/communication.md

 When you need to send messages to all connected clients, or a subset thereof, it's channels to the rescue.
 A channel is a glorified event publisher, who just happens to publish its events across connected clients via a socket.io broadcast.

 The name you choose for your channel can also serve as a means of limiting the scope of which clients receive messages.
 The following examples illustrate the ease with which we can implement a chat widget using the concept of channels.

+Channels are driven by the client-side.
+What I mean by that, is that you make your calls to feather.socket.addChannel from the client, not the server.
+Likewise, the actual events and messages are originated from the client.
+So when two browsers access the same page, and they both create channels of the same name, it's.

 _Example 1_: